Competing Models: Introduction

+Second, we use our framework to understand the proliferation of ``factors'' that explain the cross-sectional variation of expected stock returns in the asset-pricing literature.
+We argue that the increase in the number of test portfolios used to compute the popular Fama-French cross-sectional regressions mechanically favors asset-pricing models with several factors.
+Our empirical analysis on the evolution of the ``factor zoo'' can be viewed as a particular instance of a simple model of scientific progress.
+Early models (when there is little data available) may be overly simple relative to the truth, and become more complicated as samples accumulate.

+\paragraph{Related Literature.} Our results sit within the large and growing body of work in economic theory on agents with misspecified models; we defer a full discussion to Section \ref{sec:literature}.
+One key difference is that in most of the literature, misspecified models are evaluated using their objective performance.
+Our paper, along with a few contemporaneous or subsequent ones \citep{eliaz2018model, levy2019misspecified, he2020evolutionarily}, focuses instead on agents' \textit{subjective} perception of their prediction error, the key metric in our applications.

+Our results may also, at a high level, be reminiscent of model-selection methods in Statistics and Machine Learning, with one big difference: our results emerge as the outcome of competition among Bayesian decision makers using different models.
+By contrast, the model selection literature proposes and studies techniques to explicitly penalize high-dimensional models.
+The Bayesian statisticians in our paper cannot discard covariates.

-The remainder of the paper is organized as follows: Section \ref{sec:model} outlines the formal model and notation; and also characterizes the expected posterior loss of a single agent, the foundation of our results.
-Section \ref{sec:results} epxlains the tradeoffs under competition, and we illustrate with a simple numerical simulation in Section \ref{subsection:sim}.
-Section \ref{sec:smalldata} then presents formal results for the case that the size of the dataset, $n$, is small, while Section \ref{sec:bigdata} considers the case when $n$ is large.
-Section \ref{sec:literature} discusses the related literature in further detail and concludes.
+\paragraph{Outline.} The remainder of the paper is organized as follows.
+Section \ref{sec:model} outlines the formal model, and characterizes the subjective MSPE of a single agent, the foundation of our results.
+Section \ref{sec:results} illustrates the key trade-offs under competition with a simple numerical simulation.
+Section \ref{sec:smalldata} then presents formal results for the case where the size of the dataset, $n$, is small, while Section \ref{sec:bigdata} considers the case where $n$ is large.
+Section \ref{sec:application} studies the applications described above.
+Section \ref{sec:literature} discusses the related literature, and Section \ref{sec:conclude} concludes.